MicrosoftDocs/Viva/WorkplaceAnalytics/Use/home-page.md

 # Workplace Analytics Home

-As a business leader, an analyst, or a program manager, the new Home page gives you research-based insights into how your organization gets work done.
+As a business leader, an analyst, or a program manager, you can use the new **Home** page to see research-based insights into how your organization gets work done.
 It also empowers you to explain and predict the impact of daily activity and to drive opportunities for change within your organization.

 ![Home page](../images/wpa/use/wpa-home.png)

 ## Analysis audience

-The top right of the page shows who is included in this analysis, which is based on the most recent organizational data uploaded and processed in Workplace Analytics, including the current date range and the number of measured employees, managers, teams, and organizational levels.
+The top right of the page shows who is included in this analysis.
+This data is based on the most recent organizational data uploaded to and processed in Workplace Analytics, which includes the current date range and the number of measured employees, managers, teams, and organizational levels.
 For more details, see [Organizational data](data-sourcesv2.md#organizational-data).

 ## Why it matters

-The business insights include leading indicators that explain why they are important to you.
-Each insight also explains how Workplace Analytics can help you understand what your organization is doing now and how you can drive change.
+Each business insight includes a leading indicator and an explanation of why it's important to you.
+The insights also explain how Workplace Analytics can help you understand what your organization is doing now and how you can drive change.

 Select **Get the answers** to see how your organizational data relates to this specific business insight.